Sixdd6/Industrial-Drill-Rig/README.md

-# Industrial-Drill-Rig
+# Industrial-Drill-Rig - Cupros' Alloys
+>
-This is the testing branch for IDR, please don't use this branch in a good save IT WILL BREAK.
+> This is the Cupros' Alloys branch for IDR, this version includes support for Cupros' Alloys base metals.
+See main branch for releases.
+>